 Choose a bird feeder to invite and entice birds to your property

 Choose from a variety of types of bird feeders and fill it with food to attract local and visiting backyard birds.
 Place it in an inviting location and lure fine feathered friends with a bounty of bird seed and suet.
 Add a bird feeder outside your window and you’re almost guaranteed of live entertainment, not to mention enjoyment.
 During the pandemic many were introduced to the joy of bird watching in backyards.
 It reminds us of the pleasure of having feathered friends so close to home.
 The food in feeders offer birds a supplemental food source because most of their food comes from nature.
-But it’s become almost a national pastime luring songbirds, finches and orioles close to home.
+But it’s become almost a national pastime luring songbirds, finches and hummingbirds close to home.

 Location, location, location

-Locate bird feeders near shrubs or trees where blue jays or chickadees hang out, or perch on a branch, or hide from a predator, but far away enough to deter squirrels.
+Locate different types of bird feeders near shrubs or trees where blue jays or chickadees hang out, or perch on a branch, or hide from a predator, but far away enough to deter squirrels.
 One solution is a feeder with a mechanism designed to automatically close with the weight of a squirrel.
 Or attach a squirrel guard wrapped around a pole or hanging from a feeders.
 The guard is made of a slippery surface to prevent squirrels from raiding the feeder.
 Many of us spend a great deal of time and energy trying to squirrel-proof our bird feeders and yards often to no avail.

 We had great success keeping ants away from our hummingbird feeder with an $8 ant guard.
 It’s a red plastic cup filled with water hung between the hanging plant stand and the feeder.
 It acts like a moat to stop the ants from climbing down to the feeder’s irresistible nectar (sugar water) in the feeder.